 Sellers can also use this section to discuss different benefits and features, show social proof, or provide use cases that help buyers envision using the product.
 A+ content is a powerful tool for lifting sales.
-Ecommerce brands like WHOOSH! have seen a 170% increase in sales six months after implementing EBC.
+Ecommerce brand WHOOSH! have seen a 170% increase in sales six months after implementing EBC.

 Variations let you easily display to customers the various size, color, style, etc. options you have for a product.
 While each product will still have its own unique ASIN and detail page, variations give customers the ability to quickly switch between options of a product and see different reviews.